BrandonSmith710/Nabisco_reviews/README.md

 # Nabisco_reviews
-This is a beautiful soup module web scraper-topic model for natural language processing.
+This is a beautiful soup module web scraper and topic model for natural language processing.